Name: Tonya Rapley

 - When growing up she hated math, so she believed that many people could say she was the less financial communicator person they could think of.
 But for her this brings the following things:

 - For her, being a financial educator it demonstrates that even if you struggle with Math and Algebra, growing up you can still manage your money.
 We often associate math with money and it is per say, but just because you are bad at math doesn’t mean you have to be bad at managing your money.
+So long as you follow the important steps to sound money management (read more here), you will be absolutely fine.

 - She wanted to be a foreign services officer so she studied Public Administration in undergrad and her graduate degree is in Urban Policy Administration.
 She doesn’t have a finance background and because of that she was insecure when she started Myfabfinances, but she found a way to make it her strength.
 By not having a finances background she is able to talk to people in a way they can understand her and breakdown difficult concepts for the everyday people.